clirdlf/ndsa.org/faq.md

  TODO: fix link to new wiki

 NDSA has a wiki to provide information about current activities and facilitate the work of the coordinating committee and working groups: http://www.loc.gov/extranet/wiki/osi/ndiip/ndsa/index.php.
-Editing privileges are reserved for members, who may request a username and password from ndsa@loc.gov.
+Editing privileges are reserved for members, who may request a username and password from ndsa@diglib.org.

 **I just joined the NDSA.
 How can I get involved?**